 by Leah Hasse When I was pregnant with my first son, I watched my friends drop like flies.
 Some of them because we grew apart, and some because I couldn’t maintain a relationship where I felt constantly scrutinized for my … Continue reading The Complex Realm of Motherhood and Friendship

 by Mallika Bhatia Facebook has ruined the definition of being friends.
 People can’t truly differentiate between acquaintances, classmates, colleagues, neighbours-that-one-occasionally-says-hi-to, fellow group-members, and actual friends.
 Everyone is a ‘friend’ on social media.
-I guess this must work for some people, … Continue reading Parent-Species & Friends
+I guess this must work for some people, but when one becomes a parent, it changes.
+It’s like parents transform into a new species altogether.
+The parents-species has limited free time, at least a hundred chores to complete in a single day, and a few little humans hanging on to them that need to be loved and fed.
+These little humans also need to be cleaned, kept disease-free, … Continue reading Parent-Species & Friends

 A Nameless Woman: Life After Mom A Note from the Editor by Jordan Sapir There are a lot of missing links involved in life after babies.
-Some of them have to do with health issues, our bodies, false hope, and … Continue reading Letter from the Editor
+Some of them have to do with health issues, our bodies, false hope, and expectations.
+Women are increasingly becoming aware of once taboo subjects thanks to the emergence of social media.
+Unfortunately, what we don’t hear a lot about is the post-baby woman.
+Essentially, we lose our names.
+We become Mom.
+Mom is a great title and well-earned, yet there is something to be said about a woman without a name.
+Does she have … Continue reading Letter from the Editor

 by Pia Johansson Science tells us that mothers react more to their own baby crying or laughing than to a control baby.
 Well, I guess you already knew that, but did you know that your brain changes in size and … Continue reading Everything Changes When You Become a Mother – And Your Brain Helps By Changing, Too